sslomkowski/sslomkowski/README.md

 * Currently doing data processing for WildINTEL and ACORD projects

-* Looking to collaborate in Data Scinece and nature conservation projects
+* Looking to collaborate in Data Science and nature conservation projects

 <!---
 Farathey/Farathey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.